Deepan-Karmakar/p5.js-tutorial/Optimizing-p5.js-Code-for-Performance.md

 -   Avoid using [anonymous functions](https://en.wikibooks.org/wiki/JavaScript/Anonymous_functions) in your code.

 See the [CPU profiler documentation](https://developers.google.com/web/tools/chrome-devtools/profile/rendering-tools/js-execution) for more details.

+### Benchmarking

+If you have a suspicion that a p5.js function has low performance or think that you would like to work on work on implementing some performance optimizations to p5.js, then you should definitely check out our [benchmarking system](https://github.com/processing/p5.js/wiki/Benchmarking-p5.js).

 ## p5 Performance Tips